raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 <br/>

-The difference of every prefix of the enclosed interior is one less than the difference of the corresponding prefix of the penultiate prefix.
+The difference of every prefix of the enclosed interior is one less than the difference of the corresponding prefix of the penultimate prefix.

 #### If a balanced word is its own first balanced prefix, its enclosed interior will be balanced

-- All of an enclosed interior's prefixes will have balances greater than or equal to zero iff all of the balances of the enclosingpenultimate prefix are greater than or equal to one.
-- All of the balances of the enclosing penultimate prefix will be greater than or equal to one iff the enclosing penultimate prefix has nobalanced prefixes.
-- The enclosing penultimate prefix will have no balanced prefixes iff the balanced word that encloses it is its own first balanced prefix.
+If a balanced word is its own first balanced prefix, then none of its prefixes up to and including its penultimate prefix ("penultimate prefixes") will be balanced.
+And If none of its penultimate prefixes are balanced, then none of the penultimate prefixes have a difference of zero.

+If the differences of the prefixes of the balanced word's enclosed interior are one less than the differences of the penultimate prefixes of the balanced word, and if none of the penultimate prefixes of the balanced word have a difference of zero, then none of the prefixes of the balanced word's enclosed interior will have a negative difference.

-If a balanced word is its own balanced prefix, its enclosed interior will have a difference of zero and all of the prefixes of its enclosed interior will have differences greater than or equal to zero, thus its enclosed interior must be balanced.
+If the enclosed interior of a balanced word has a difference of zero, and none of its prefixes have a negative difference, then the enclosed interior of a balanced word must be balanced.
 #### Every non-empty balanced word has a first balanced prefix that consists of a `(` and a `)` enclosing a balanced word
 - Every non-empty balanced word has a first balanced prefix.
 - That first balanced prefix is a balanced word that is its own first balanced prefix.